 1. May lower the incidences of recurring urinary tract infections

 Women get urinary tract infections more often in men due to their anatomy.
-The urethra (hole where urine comes out) is located within the vagina.
-A healthy vagina is actually full of lactobacillus probiotics.
-Lactobacillus probiotics are also why yogurt tastes acidic and sour.
-A healthy vagina has these same bacteria which acidify the vagina and make it inhospitable to UTI causing bacteria like E. coli.
+The urethra in women is shorter than the urethra in men.
+Furthermore, in women the urethra is located within the vulva and is exposed to the microbes of the vagina.
+A healthy vagina is actually full of Lactobacillus probiotics which help it to have a lower, acidic pH.
+This pH makes it inhospitable to bad bacteria such as: UTI causing bacteria like E. coli, bacterial vaginosis causing Gardnerella vaginalis, and yeast infection causing Candida.
 Studies have shown lower incidences of UTIs in women taking probiotics.

 2. Immune health

 The majority of immune cells are actually located in the gut as that is where the most bacteria are located in.
 Taking probiotics helps support a healthy immune system by having an anti-inflammatory effect.

 Probiotics are also play an important role in normalizing bowel movements and are used to reduce the length and duration of diarrhea and can reduce symptoms of those that are chronically constipated.

 Nausea can be caused by a number of things including irritation of the gut lining.
 Irritation of the gut lining causes it to release signaling molecules such as histamine which is sensed by the brain.
 Taking probiotics may provide relief by reducing irritation and inflammation of the gastrointestinal tract and help you feel less nauseated.